ChicagoJ/onlineTest1206/README.md

 ============
 ```

-what i need to do next is to make a Carousel and put the div content into it.
+Using the example carousel code from W3cSchool the open source, and dispay the date in each carousel.

+next step, adjust the css style to make the project looks good.